morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 layout: post
 title:  "Compose functions with Scalaz Kleisli"
 date:   2020-07-28 09:40:00 +0200
 categories: Scala Scalaz Kleisli Example
+subtitle: What on earth is an Kleisli and could I use it for something?
 ---

 ## About the post

-This is the first post in a series of three(?) about Scalaz's Kleisli construction.
+This is the first post in a series of two(?) about Scalaz's Kleisli construction.

 This post will cover the basic usage of Kleisli.
 A yet to be written post will cover different operators that are defined on Kleisli.